18F/atul-docker-presentation/flask-example/README.md

-This repository contains an extremely simple Flask-based Docker Compose example project, which can optionally be deployed to [cloud.gov][].
+This directory contains an extremely simple Flask-based Docker Compose example project, which can optionally be deployed to [cloud.gov][].

-It also contains some slides for a related 18F presentation about Docker.

 ## Quick start